envite-consulting/ibmq-connector-camunda-8/README.md

 ### 4. Model and Deploy a Process

 Example workflows are provided in `example/` (see [above](#ibm-quantum-connector-for-camunda-8-) for a description of each).
-The connector can automatically deploy the blocking example workflow and its forms to your Camunda cluster on startup by enabling the following property in `application.properties`:
+The connector can automatically deploy the example workflows and its forms to your Camunda cluster on startup by enabling the following property in `application.properties`:

 ```properties
 ibmq.example.deploy=true